 Much to our surprise, the Duchess sported the same Catherine Walker coat and accessories she wore for the St Patrick's Day parade earlier today.
 She did however remove the hat and opted to wear her hair down.

-Following the visit to Élysée Palace and a wardrobe change, the Duchess of Cambridge arrived for a reception at the British Embassy wearing a chic black Alexander McQueen midi dress.
+Following the visit to Élysée Palace, and a wardrobe change, the Duchess of Cambridge arrived for a reception at the British Embassy wearing a chic black Alexander McQueen midi dress.

 On her feet, Kate debuted the Gianvito Rossi Ankle Strap Suede D'orsay Pumps (£530).
 The black suede pumps have a d’Orsay silhouette with a pointed-toe and finished with a thin buckle ankle strap.
 They are available in several sizes at Lane Crawford and Barneys, and Spring.

 Kate wore her Balenciaga 'Eugenia' Pearl Clip Earrings and a matching necklace with four large pearls, and a cocktail ring.
 She also wore her beloved Cartier Ballon Bleu Watch.
+The origin of the necklace and ring is currently unknown.

 For the final event of the day, the Duke and Duchess of Cambridge attended a gala dinner hosted by Her Majesty's Ambassador at the British Embassy.